sftcd/openssl/esnistuff/design.md

 - ``esnikey`` the private key filename for ESNI
 - ``esnipub`` the name of the file containing the binary form of the corresponding ESNIKeys
 - ``esnidir`` the name of a directory containing pairs of the above
+- ``esnispecificpad`` choose ESNI specific, and not general, padding

 If ``esnikey`` and ``esnipub`` are set, we load those files.
 If (additionally, or instead) ``esnidir`` is set the we try load in all the pairs of matching ``<name>.priv`` and ``<name>.pub`` files found in that directory.

+If ``esnispecificpad`` is set only the Certificate and CertificateVerity messages are padded, to a multiple of 2000 and 500 bytes respectively.
+Without this, we use our current default padding.

 When those are set, the following API calls ensue: